 # Example configuration.yaml entry recorder:

-Define domains and entities to
+Defining domains and entities to

-weblink) or rarely change (
+weblink) or rarely change (like

-Define domains and entities to record by using the
+define domains and entities to record by using the

-exclude lists possibly get very large, it might be better just to define the entities or domains to record.
+exclude lists possibly get very large, so it might be better just to define the entities or domains to record.

 exclude list.
-This makes sense if you for instance include the
+This makes sense if you, for instance, include the

 sensor domain, but want to exclude some specific sensors.
 Instead of adding every sensor entity to the